 McDonald’s lists all of the nutritional information right on its website, so use this as a resource when making a decision.

-Two good things to pay attention to are the total calorie count and the amount of carbs each meal has.
+Pay attention to the amount of carbs each meal has.
 Keep in mind that you’ll have to adjust for removing the bun if you’re looking up the nutritional facts of a sandwich, but this information should give you a good idea about what you’re eating.

 So if you were to order a cheeseburger with one beef patty, a slice of American cheese, onions and mustard, it would contain 140 calories, 10 grams of fat, 3 grams of carbs, 0 grams of fiber, and 10 grams of protein.
 You could further customize your order by adding bacon.